 When the UE is operating as an MBSR and its status of the MBSR authorization changes to not authorized for MBSR operation based on the UE subscription and local policy and the UE is allowed to operate as a UE, then the AMF shall include the Feature authorization indication IE in the CONFIGURATION UPDATE COMMAND message and shall set the MBSRAI field to "not authorized to operate as MBSR but allowed to operate as a UE", and the AMF can request the SMF to release the PDU session for OAM access (see 3GPP TS 23.501 [8]) provided in the serving PLMN.
 When the UE that was not allowed for MBSR operation becomes to be allowed for MBSR operation based on the UE subscription and local policy, then the AMF shall include the Feature authorization indication IE in the CONFIGURATION UPDATE COMMAND message and shall set the MBSRAI field to "authorized to operate as MBSR"

+If the AMF needs to inform the UE of the operator policy on UE exemption for service area restrictions, and if the UE supports HPAOP, the AMF may do so by setting the High priority access service area restriction exempt bit of the Priority indicator IE in the CONFIGURATION UPDATE COMMAND message.

 ***** Fourth change *****